 She has been invited to perform at the NFA Flute Convention in the USA as well as various festivals such as the Rheinau Summer Academy in Switzerland, Porto Flute Festival & The International Piccolo Festival in Grado, Italy.

-Pamela Stahel is a Haynes Artist and plays on a 5% Gold Custom Haynes Flute.
+Pamela Stahel is a Haynes Artist and plays on both a 5% Gold Custom Flute and a 10K Gold Flute with Silver Engraved Keys.